Child Actor Jack Burns Dies at 14

 Metro UK reports that the young star was found dead at his Greenock, Inverclyde, home in early December.
 A Scotland police spokesperson tells E!
 News, "Around 3:30 pm on Sunday, December 1, police were called following the death of a 14 year-old boy to a house in the Esplanade area of Greenock.
 Inquiries are ongoing to establish the cause of death but police are not treating it as suspicious.
 A report has been submitted."

 Burns appeared in the British TV series In Plain Sight back in 2016.
 The same year, he also had a role in the Netflix series One of Us, formerly Retribution.
-Reports also state that the young actor appeared in the series Outlander in 2014.

 In addition to being an actor, Burns was also a talented dancer.
 Following his passing, Burns' dance academy posted a tribute to him on Facebook.